HRS Digestate Concentration System (DCS) Q&A

 - Reusing water removed from the digestate to displace mains water used in the front end of the AD plant, thereby creating a completely closed loop system;

-- Reducing odours and maximising nutrient content by turning ammonia into ammonium sulphate;
+- Reducing odors and maximizing nutrient content by turning ammonia into ammonium sulphate;

 - Creating an energy-efficient alternative to conventional digestate dryers, which use a lot of power and do not concentrate digestate liquid to the same levels as the DCS;